kastenhq/kasten-multicluster-argocd/README.md

-# GitOps driven deployment of Veeam Kasten to multiple clusters
+# WIP - GitOps driven deployment of Veeam Kasten to multiple clusters

+12.9.2024 - Will be converting into a Helm chart.

 In Argo CD, an `ApplicationSet` is a resource that allows you to define and manage multiple applications with similar characteristics, such as source and destination Git repositories, and deployment configurations.